deepgram-devs/code-samples/README.md

 This repository contains a collection of code samples which show how to make common requests Deepgram API in various languages.

+## Getting Started

+Read the README.md file in each language folder to learn how to run the files in that folder.

 ## Development and Contributing

 Interested in contributing?
 We ❤️ pull requests!